Last updated 16th February 2021

 What personal information do we hold, and where does it come from?

-Our consultants will also collect and update your information throughout your correspondence.
-Your emails will be recorded in your file, and if you’ve passed over any of the above info over the phone, that’ll be recorded too.
-If you apply for roles through us, find a new job with us, or go for interviews we’ve arranged for you, your profile will contain information on this.
+Our employees will also collect and update your information throughout your correspondence.
+Your emails will be recorded and if you’ve passed over any of the above info over the phone, that’ll be recorded too.

 Why do we hold your information?

 FutureDev Initiatives CIC uses the collected data for various purposes: